y1zhou/knowledge-base/content/courses/maths-stat/11-hypothesis-testing/11.4-optimal-tests/index.md

 [^neyman-pearson-level]: Here for simplicity, we assume any choice of $\alpha$ can be exactly achieved, which is the case if the distributions are continuous.
 The theorem also holds for the discrete case with some technical modifications.
 [^hidden-constraint]: Here we have a hidden constraint, which is we need to ensure the level $\alpha$ is correct, i.e. the type I error cannot exceed $\alpha$.
+[^uniqueness-ump]: The UMP test is not always unique.
+For details, see Chapter 3 of Lehman, E. L. (2005). _JP Romano Testing statistical Hypothesis._
 [^unbiasedness]: This is different from the meaning in unbiased estimators.